Brigid Heywood: Resignation and Assault Trial

 Heywood resigned from her role as Vice Chancellor after she was formally charged with allegedly assaulting a teenage schoolgirl at a club in Armidale on 8 March 2022.
-University of New England accepted her resignation in August 2022.
+UNE accepted her resignation in August 2022.

+In May 2025, The Local Court granted her a conditional release under section 10 of the Crimes (Sentencing Procedure) Act 1999 (NSW), meaning no conviction was recorded.
+The magistrate declined an application to suppress publication of the proceedings.
+In sentencing, the court noted Heywood’s lack of prior criminal history, expressions of remorse, and the impact of the incident on her professional career, while also recognising the offence caused distress to the complainant.

 The trial commenced in May 2025, with Heywood due to face charges of common assault and offensive behaviour.
-However, before the trial commenced the prosecution agreed to drop the charge of common assault after Heywood agreed to plead guilty to the lesser charge of offensive behaviour.
+Heywood pleaded guilty to a charge of offensive behaviour.
+However, before the trial commenced the prosecution agreed to drop the charge of common assault after Heywood agreed to plead guilty.
 The court heard that at an International Women's Day event in 2022, a 15 year old girl had her picture taken with then Vice Chancellor Heywood.
 Later during the event Heywood approached the girl and stated, "Oh really, I didn't realise you were brown".
 She then proceeded to lick her finger and wipe it on the girl's face.
 Despite the guilty plea, Magistrate Michael Holmes chose to not record a conviction against Heywood.
 In his remarks Magistrate Holmes described her behaviour as "foolish" and "lacking a good sense of judgement".
-However, he was ultimately persuaded by defence councillor Simon Buchan SC that the conduct amounted to "a bizarre and momentary aberration from a life of exemplary service".
+The magistrate declined an application to suppress publication of the proceedings.